Deciduous, Evergreen, Shrubs, Trees

 Handsome flowering trees with showy, drooping clusters of sweet pea–shaped blossoms.
 Seed pods are constricted between the seeds, giving them a bead-necklace look.
 Leaves are divided into many leaflets.
 Provide good drainage.Sophora arizonica

-From Texas, New Mexico, Northern Mexico.
-Reaches 15 to 25 ft. tall, 10 to 15 ft. wide; very slow growing, especially in cool-summer regions.
-Naturally shrubby but can be trained into tree with short, slender trunk or multiple trunks, narrow crown, upright branches.
-Leaves 4 to 6 in. long, divided into seven to nine glossy dark green, 1- to 2-in.-long leaflets.
-Blooms from midwinter to early spring, bearing sweet-scented violet-blue flowers in drooping, 4 to 8-in. clusters reminiscent of wisteria.
+Evergreen shrub or tree.
+Native to Texas, New Mexico, and northern Mexico.
+Grows to 15–25 ft. tall and 10–15 ft. wide; very slow growing, especially in cool-summer regions.
+Naturally shrubby but can be trained into a tree with a short, slender trunk or multiple trunks, narrow crown, and upright branches.
+Leaves are divided into seven to nine glossy dark green leaflets.
+Blooms from midwinter to early spring, bearing sweet-scented violet-blue flowers in drooping, 4–8-in. clusters reminiscent of wisteria.
 A white-flowered form is occasionally available.
+‘Silver Peso’ has silvery foliage.
+Silvery gray or brown, woody, 1–8-in.-long seedpods open when ripe to show poisonous, bright red, 1/2-in. seeds.
+If possible, remove pods from plant before they mature.
+Choice small tree for street, lawn, or patio.
+If left untrained, makes a good large screen or background hedge.
+Thrives in heat and alkaline soil.
+Moderate water.